The Informed Investor

 Budgeting Basics

 Of all the steps you can take when managing your personal finances, budgeting may be one of the most impactful over the long term.
-A budget is a tool you can use to optimize your spending and assess how much money you have available to advance your larger financial goals such as saving for a home, paying off debt, or planning for retirement.
+A budget is a tool you can use to optimize your spending and assess how much money you have available to advance your larger financial goals, such as saving for a home, paying off debt, or planning for retirement.
 In a sense, it represents the foundation on which your financial plan is built.
 For that reason, it’s important to understand what a budget is and how to assemble one.
+Here are some budgeting basics.

 Things to Consider When Budgeting